Instellate/vim-config/README.md

 # Neovim configuration files
 This is a directory that contains a bunch of configuration files for my neovim setup.
 This configuration is currently configured and tested for linux wayland.

-To use it outside of wayland and linux, change the clipboard manager specified at `init.lua` and change the option for `vim.g.clipboard`.
+If you want to use this configuration yourself, you might need to change some of the configuration.
+If you are on linux wayland.
+You will need to install `wl-clipboard` (some distributions calls it `wl-paste`).
+If you are not on wayland or linux.
+Change the clipboard manager (`vim.g.clipboard`) specified at `init.lua` to a clipboard manager supported by your platform or disable `unnamedplus`.
+Neovim specifies supported clipboard managers at `:help clipboard`.

 This also contains a plugin I made by myself for a window that provides renaming in a way I like.